lucoalove/TextgameSyntax/README.md

 ## Imperative code

 The stuff inside `THATDOES` and also boolean expressions.
-Also in `<do></do>` which contains imperative code inline with HTML, such as for embedding scene content dynamically (ie. displaying variables or displaying different content within a scene depending on the value of an expression).
+Also in `<do></do>` which contains imperative code inline with HTML, such as for embedding scene content dynamically (i.e. displaying variables or displaying different content within a scene depending on the value of an expression).

 can manipulate scenes, modify variables, evaluate conditions, etc.